projecthuman-repo/team-project-gravity/deliverable-1/planning.md

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)
     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

+    Our product provides a one-stop-shop for community involvement.
+Rather than having to search for individual companies and spend extensive time contacting companies, users can easily find the right projects from our app.
+Additionally, once the base setup is in place, the application/recruitment process will be much easier since it can be standardized, so it will save users hours of time in writing repetitive applications.
+All of these benefits also apply to the involved organizations; they will benefit from larger talent pools, and experience increased interest since they will be easier to find.

 #### Q4: How will you build it?